 Each applicant to the PhD programs will be automatically considered for a full-tuition scholarship, plus stipend.
 A separate application is not required.

 Master’s candidates are normally eligible for partial need-based and merit-based tuition scholarships.
 Merit awards may vary by program and are usually awarded at the time of admission.
+Financial assistance for postbaccalaureate programs varies.
 U.S. citizens and permanent residents who wish to be considered for need-based scholarships must complete the Free Application for Federal Student Aid (FAFSA).
 The Brandeis FAFSA code is 002133.
-International students who wish to be considered for need-based scholarships must submit the International Application for Financial Aid, which will be made available during the application process.
-Although teaching fellowships are usually reserved for Ph.D. students, a limited number of assistantships may be awarded to master’s candidates in a very few selected programs.
+International Applicants should follow the instructions in their award letter to submit the CSS Profile.

 For complete information about sources of funding, including loans, please see Financial Aid.